 There are a few types of sleeping bags to choose from, which will depend on how you sleep, and the type of adventure you are going on.

 The mummy bag is the classic bag shape for the big time alpine backpacker, mainly because of its slim design and ability to look in heat.
 The mummy bag has a built-in hood on the bag that you can snuggle up in.
 It traps heat and is cut slim to the body, so if you sleep hot and need room to wiggle, then this style isn’t for you.
 Some people struggle with the mummy bag because it can feel claustrophobic at first, and if you sleep on your side, it can be difficult.
-There is a great example of a fantastic mummy bag for you here.

 The spoon-shaped bag tends to be the middle zone between the mummy and rectangular, it offers some of the roominess that the rectangular bag has to offer, and helps insulate your toes.
 The spoon shape bag is ideal for someone who tends to sleep a little colder but wants the additional room in the shoulders and hips to move around.